lbchanjr/Alien-Addition/README.md

 * Randomized speed for target spaceships when descending.

-* Saving and loading a game
+* Saving and loading of game state.

-* Game sound and sound effects
+* Game sound and sound effects.

 * Score tracking with hit/miss percentage info.